PostHog/posthog.com/contents/blog/dev-marketing-paid-ads.md

 - Read about [how our marketing team uses PostHog](/blog/posthog-marketing).
 - Check out [PostHog’s Marketing Handbook](/handbook/growth/marketing) – and copy it if you want to!

-> **If you enjoyed this article**, [subscribe to Product for Engineers](https://newsletter.posthog.com/), where we share more like this every two weeks or so.
+> **If you enjoyed this blog**, [subscribe to our newsletter](https://newsletter.posthog.com/), Product for Engineers, where we share more like this every two weeks or so.